 Hear Myths and Legends during Storytelling in a Longhouse

 One of my favorite things was listening to stories of the First Nations as told by a wonderfully eclectic Indigenous woman.
-She is native to the northern Inuits, but has lived in Wendake Quebec for many, many years.
+She is native to the northern Inuits but has lived in Wendake, Quebec, for many years.

 The longhouse where storytelling is, is merely steps away from Hôtel-Musée Premières Nations and Musee-Huron Wendat, where you can book the activity.
-Inside there are three fires burning and theatrical lighting to add to the intensity of the stories.
+Inside, three fires are burning, and theatrical lighting adds to the intensity of the stories.

-English stories are at 6:00pm (French at 9:00pm) and the cost is 37$ per adult and 18,50$ per child from six to 12 years of age.
-Under 5 years old is free.
-I didn’t go with any children and I enjoyed it immensely!
-Included in the price is delicious labrador tea and bannock traditional bread.
+English stories are at 6:00pm (French at 9:00pm), and the cost is $37.50 per adult and $18 per child from six to 12 years of age.
+Under five years old is free.
+I didn't go with any children, and I enjoyed it immensely!
+Included in the price is delicious labrador tea and traditional bannock bread.

 The storyteller brought artifacts to show us and even used a drum as part of her myths and legends telling.
 It was so cool to see her dry the drum skin over the flames until it became taut for her to play.